Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 8: Elect the Corporation’s Form of Federal Income Taxation

-By default, a new corporation will be taxed by the Internal Revenue Service (IRS) like a C-Corporation.
-C-Corporations pay corporate taxes on their profits, and the owners pay personal income taxes on their dividends.
+By default, the Internal Revenue Service (IRS) taxes new corporations like C-corporations.
+C-corporations pay corporate taxes on their profits, and the owners pay personal income taxes on their dividends.

 For most small businesses, the S-Corporation tax election is the most beneficial because it eliminates the double taxation of the C-Corporation.
 This tax election can be changed; however, it is highly recommended to talk with an accountant before making this decision.